hellonico/niclojure/text.bak/01_Start.md

 I will not go too much into the first steps details, since this is not the aim of this book.
 There is a completely new online book written by [John](http://www.unexpected-vortices.com/clojure/brief-beginners-guide/index.html) that should get all the attention it deserves.

-Do not forget to do a few [clojure koans](https://github.com/functional-koans/clojure-koans) to make sure the basic and the roots are ok.
+You could also do a few [clojure koans](https://github.com/functional-koans/clojure-koans) to make sure the basic are solid and fun for you.

 I have added a few trips and ticks in the 00_zero.clj file (in the samples), so feel free to go along and try it by yourself, once you have read the next section about how to get started with clojure.